Haxintosh/Learning-Coding/Documentation.md

 12 October 2021: Started to learn about GitHub, planning to start the learning with basic python, lua, JavaScript and then Java.
 Set a few goals along the way.

    Goals:
           -Python: A calculator,
           -Lua: CC Mekanism Main Control Panel
-          -Javascript: A modpack combined with -Java
+          -Javascript: PonderJS!
-          -as described above
+          -Java: Elementia (a minecraft mod with elements!)

 13 October 2021: